 If they didn't open it, send them an email with a different subject line and email copy emphasizing the importance of segmentation.

-If users didn't take any action in both cases, you could put them in a different segment of inactive users.
+If users didn't take any action in both cases, you could put them in a different segment than ones with active or engaged users.

 2. At the point of signup